coq-community/manifesto/CODE_OF_CONDUCT.md

 coq-community members are committed to maintaining a welcoming, civil and constructive environment.
-We expect the following standards to be observed and upheld by all participants in any community forum (GitHub, Zulip, etc.).
+We expect the following standards to be observed and upheld by all participants in any coq-community forum (GitHub, Zulip, etc.).

 **Be respectful and inclusive.** Please do not use overtly sexual language or imagery, and do not attack anyone based on any aspect of personal identity,